LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 # How to Deploy EMA RTO Application to Azure

-- Last Update: October 2025
+- Last Update: Mar 202
 - Compiler: Java, Docker, and Maven
-- Prerequisite: RTO Authentication Version 2 credential
+- Prerequisite: RTO Authentication Version 2 (or 1) credential

 Example Code Disclaimer:
 ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
 LSEG MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
 YOU EXPRESSLY AGREE THAT YOUR USE OF THE EXAMPLE CODE IS AT YOUR SOLE RISK.